jupiteruwdev/PINE/README.md

 5. `verbose`
 6. `debug`

 To enable logging, simply set the following environment variables to the appropriate level listed above.
-Note that all log levels above the set level are also visible, but not vice-versa (i.e. if log level is set to `info`, `warn` and `error` level logs will also be visible, but not `http`, `verbose`, `debug` and `silly`):
+Note that all log levels above the set level are also visible, but not vice-versa (i.e. if log level is set to `info`, `warn` and `error` level logs will also be visible, but not `verbose` and `debug`):

 ```sh
 # Set log level for the app (excludes unit/integration tests)